DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - **Clearing**: removal of sensitive data from a storage device such that there is assurance data may not be reconstructed using normal functions or software recovery or software recovery utilities; over-writing existing data or scrubbing un-needed data
   - **Purging (Sanitization)**: removal of sensitive data from a system or device with the intent that data cannot be reconstructed by any known technique; usually refers to mutliple clearing passes combined with other tools (see below) -- not considered acceptable for top secret data.
       - Purging overwrites the media with random bits multiple times and includes additional steps to ensure that data is removed.
 It ensures there isn’t any data remanence.
+      - Sanitization methods (such as clearing, purging, and destroying) help ensure that data cannot be recovered
 - **Data Remanence**: data remaining on media after typical erasure; to ensure all remanence is removed, the following tools can help:
   - **Degaussing**: used on magentic media.
 Degaussing the disks often damages the electronics but doesn’t reliably remove the data.
   - **Overwriting**: Same as Clearing and also known as purging.
 Overwriting the disks multiple times will remove all existing data.
 This is called purging, and purged media can then be used again.